DaveDemox/ProjectUcesak/README.md

 ## Features

-- CRUD operations for hairstyles and categories
+- Create and read operations for hairstyles and categories
 - Categorization by length (short, medium, long) and face shape (oval, square, round)
 - Input validation using AJV
 - MongoDB database integration